 Apart from De Niro’s startling, pounding, pummelling performance, Raging Bull is perhaps most valuable for its portrait of the lives and customs of the Italian community in the old days in America and for the sizzling 12 minutes of boxing sequences.
 For vibrant immediacy, these scenes are all filmed in carefully choreographed movements with one camera, and the camera is inside the ring throughout for the fight scenes,.

-In support of De Niro, there’s extraordinary acting, too, from Oscar-nominated Joe Pesci as LaMotta’s brother Joey and Oscar-nominated Cathy Moriarty as his embattled wife Vickie.
-Frank Vincent, Theresa Saldana, Nicholas Colasanto and Mario Gallo also star.
+In support of De Niro, there is extraordinary acting, too, from Oscar-nominated Joe Pesci as LaMotta’s brother Joey and Oscar-nominated Cathy Moriarty as his embattled wife Vickie.
+Frank Vincent as Salvy, Theresa Saldana as Lenore, Nicholas Colasanto as Tommy Como and Mario Gallo as Mario also co-star.
 John Turturro makes his film debut as the man at table at Webster Hall.

 Scorsese is on his most inspired, powerhouse form, triumphantly sweeping all before him with a perfect command of cinema and showing a total delight in it.
-It’s a stunning-looking movie too.
+It is a stunning-looking movie too.
 Scorsese’s cinematographer Michael Chapman films in high-impact, knockout black and white hyper-realistic images.